yiwei-huangee/High-activity-spectra-estimation/README.md

 ## Gamma-simulator

-The simulator we used in this paper can be found in (https://github.com/bykhov/gamma-simulator)
+The simulator we used in this paper can be found at (https://github.com/bykhov/gamma-simulator)

 ## Train